jacton81/ThunderUp/README.md

-# StayPuft
+# ThunderUp

-A fork of Casper, the default theme for [Ghost](https://github.com/tryghost/ghost/).
+A fork of StayPuft, which is a fork of Casper, the default theme for [Ghost](https://github.com/tryghost/ghost/).

 ## Features